 Master, we worked hard all night and caught nothing, but I will do as You say.
 Luke 5:5

 This was the case for Peter, who fished all night and caught nothing.
 When Jesus instructed him to go back out on the Sea of Galilee, he was reticent.
-After all, he was weary, he’d just cleaned his nets, and Jesus wasn’t a fisherman.
-Frankly, what the Savior asked made no sense from his human perspective.
+After all, he was weary.
+He’d just cleaned his nets.
+And Jesus wasn’t a fisherman.
+What the Savior asked made no sense from his human perspective.
 Thankfully, Peter obeyed Jesus anyway, and it changed his life forever (Luke 5:1–11).